Ohio governor says his face mask order went 'too far'

 While DeWine was one of the first governors to implement statewide closures amid the novel coronavirus outbreak -- closing schools on March 12 and postponing state primaries on March 17 -- he rescinded a statewide order on Tuesday requiring face masks be worn in stores, writing on Twitter that it became clear to him some Ohioans found it “offensive.”

-Despite cancelling the order, he still urged his constituents to wear masks.
+Ohio’s Department of Health reported 19,000 cases of COVID-19 with over 1,000 related deaths in the state and the Department of Jobs and Family Services has announced that over one million residents have lost their jobs since the beginning of the crisis.

+“I told Ohioans Friday, I said we can do two things at once,” DeWine told Raddatz.

-This week, the governor announced a phased approach to reopening Ohio, allowing manufacturing and construction businesses to resume work Monday.
+He announced a phased approach to reopening Ohio last week.
+The state will allow manufacturing and construction businesses to resume work Monday.
 On May 11, consumer and retail stores will also be allowed to reopen.

-The Ohio Department of Jobs and Family Services announced Thursday that unemployment claims had passed a million over the last six weeks amid COVID-19.

-According to the Ohio Department of Health, the state has over 19,000 cases of coronavirus with over 1,000 deaths.
+Despite cancelling the face mask order, DeWine still urged his constituents to wear coverings.

+"Face masks are very important and our business group came back and said every employee, for example, should wear a face mask.
+So we’re continuing that, whether it’s retail or wholesale, whatever it is, manufacturing, every employee’s going to have the face mask," he said Sunday.